camgunz/cf-utils.vim/README.md

 # CF Utils for Vim

+I've forked davejlong's CF Utils to match up some syntax differences between cfscript and cfml.
+I make no promises about anything besides syntax highlighting.

+What follows is the original README.md.

 ## Current Status

 I am no longer developing CFML applications and thus I can't dedicate time anymore to keep CF Utils up to date.
 I will still merge Pull Requests that improve the plugin but will not be working on new features or fixing issues myself.